Muwak77/journal-categories/README.md

 - **Categories**: A semicolon-separated list of category names.
 - **Icons**: A semicolon-separated list of FontAwesome icon classes for each category.

----

-This layout provides clear sections and better readability for users.